By Henrik Jeppesen.

 Ultra Budget Option: Day trip

 You can take the train from China and spend a day at the border town of Sinuiju on a group tour.
 You, of course, need to book through a tour operator.
 Young Pioneer Tours have prices as low as RMB 1.390 / USD 211.
 I guess this is comparable with a visit to a smaller town in England without going to London.
 Koryo Tours also has the day trip, but at a higher price.
+I haven’t been to Sinuiju myself, and while it’s definitely a visit to North Korea by all means, a lot of the excitement of visiting North Korea, like Pyongyang and the DMZ will be missed.

 Group Tour Option: Ultra Budget Tours